murarisumit/murarisumit.github.io/_posts/2017-09-11-Twelve-factor-app.md

 ---
-title: Methodology for software development
+title:  12 factor; Methodology for software development
 date: '2017-09-11 00:00:00 +0000'
 tags:
 - software-development
 layout: post
 ---

-This methodology include the 12 factors or 12 parts of software engineering, which should be used while engineering  softwares. <br/>
+This is taken all from [12factor.net](12factor.net).This methodology include the 12 factors or 12 parts of software engineering, which should be used while engineering  softwares. <br/>
 My app should be a follow these 12 factor or confor with as my factor possible. <br/>

 **In my opinion**